MaterializeInc/materialize/doc/user/content/overview/api-components.md

 ### Interaction with materialized views

-As we mentioned before, each materialized view has at least one index that maintains the embedded query's result in memory; the continually updated indexes are known as "arrangements" within Materialize's dataflows.
+As mentioned before, each materialized view has at least one index that maintains the embedded query's result in memory; the continually updated indexes are known as "arrangements" within Materialize's dataflows.
 In the simplest case, the arrangement is the last operator and simply stores the query's output in memory.
-In more complex cases, arrangements let Materialize perform more sophisticated aggregations like `JOINS` more quickly.
+In more complex cases, arrangements let Materialize perform more sophisticated aggregations like `JOIN`s more quickly.

 Creating additional indexes on materialized views lets you store some subset of a query's data in memory using a different structure, which can be useful if you want to perform a join over a view's data using non-primary keys (e.g. foreign keys).